 A more recent clinical trial reported similar results: even when dosed up to 40 milligrams (mg) every four hours, which is 4x the dose in DayQuil, phenylephrine hydrochloride was no better than placebo relieving nasal congestion in patients with allergies.

 We believe that this formulation is likely to be effective overall, and especially for pain relief and cough suppression.
-We find the medical backing for the nasal decongestant ingredient to be lacking.
+We find the clinical backing for the nasal decongestant ingredient to be unimpressive.

-DayQuil Liquid contains a number of questionable inactive ingredients.
+DayQuil Liquid contains a number of inactive ingredients that we consider to be unhealthy.

 Sodium saccharin is an artificial sweetener that was found to be associated with increased risk of diabetes, obesity and impaired kidney function in at least one animal study.